Marktawa/sasn-doc/THINKING.md

+For JavaScript ditch reactivity, implement the rich text editor feature.
+This means that when a user has JavaScript enabled they can access the rich text editor

+This article is primarily an update to an article about creating a Notes Sharing app using Strapi and Nuxt.
+The approach taken here is different with regards to the key features which include: sharing a link to a note, request edit access to a note, adding an editor to a note, image/file upload, adding an editor (plugin) js, implementing infinite loading or load more feature for the notes.

-Sharing > Share > Request Edit > Add Editor > File Upload > JavaScript (Reactivity) > Editor > Infinite Scroll (Load More)
+Sharing > Share > Request Edit > Add Editor > File Upload > JavaScript (Reactivity) > Editor > Infinite Scroll (Load More) > Error Handling > Security > CSS > UI Clean Up

+Create a **scripts** directory to store all handy scripts you will use for the project.
+Scripts that have come to mind are: a script to extract the titles of all the sections in the **README** and list them in numbered order in the **CHAPTERS.md** file.

+JavaScript(Reactivity).
+This should be handled methodically.
+First create a **CHAPTERS.md** file in the root of the docs project.
+This file will list out all the chapters of the article in order.
+This is done to help look at things from a top-down view.
+Create a **SECTIONS.md** file.
+This will group the chapters into sections or do it in the **CHAPTERS.md** file itself.

+File Upload.
+Add `attachment` field to Notes collection.
+The type should be url.
+In Nuxt UI, add "Add attachment" below the content for notes.
+Once the user clicks the "Add attachment" button they are taken to the "File Upload" page.
+Once file is uploaded, user clicks submit then a Nuxt server side route is triggered which will perform the file upload to Strapi server.
+After performing the file upload the url to the image is retrieved then the Note's url field is updated.
+The "View Note" page in the UI will show the link to the attachment

 Phase 4 `add-editor`.
-"Add Editor" button in the View Note page. `add-editor` route. `add-editor` method in the Notes controller which send an email to the user who has been added as an editor
+"Add Editor" button in the View Note page. `add-editor` route. `add-editor` method in the Notes controller which send an email to the user who has been added as an editor.
+Nuxt UI is updated.
+The "Add Editor" button will include an email form input.
+Above the email form input put a label like "Enter email of user who you want to add as editor"

 Phase 3 Routes are `share`, `add-editor`, `request-edit`. `request-edit` route.
 Add `request-edit` controller and `request-edit` route.
 User clicks "Request Edit" button in the Note View page.
 This sends the user to the "By clicking submit your request will be sent to the author" with a "Submit" button.
 This button triggers the `request-edit` Nuxt server route which makes a request to the `request-edit` endpoint.
 Once response is received, user is redirected to the "Success page". `request-edit` controller sends email to author of note quoting email of user requesting to edit.